Chunkys0up7/MCP/docs/Tasks_27th_May.md

 ### 3. **Dashboard & Marketplace Polish**
 - [x] Apply design system (colors, spacing, typography) to Dashboard (now uses MUI for all layout, cards, and feedback states)
 - [x] Apply design system to Marketplace and Execution Monitor screens (all major screens now use MUI for layout, cards, and feedback states)
-- [~] Standardize and enhance loading, empty, and error states across all major screens (Workflow Builder, Dashboard, Marketplace, Execution Monitor) [IN PROGRESS]
+- [x] Standardize and enhance loading, empty, and error states across all major screens (Workflow Builder, Dashboard, Marketplace, Execution Monitor)
+  - All major screens now use MUI CircularProgress, Alert, and consistent empty state messaging.
+  - Next: Add quick access toolbar and system health widget to dashboard.
 - [x] Ensure all cards, tables, and detail views use shared components and theme
-- [ ] Add quick access toolbar and system health widget to dashboard
+- [x] Add quick access toolbar and system health widget to dashboard
+  - Toolbar and widget are now present, accessible, and styled with the shared design system.
+  - Next: Proceed to Execution Monitor improvements (real-time UI, WebSocket, feedback states).

 ### 4. **Execution Monitor Improvements**
 - [x] Polish table, filters, and run detail views with new design system